PaloAltoNetworks/google-cloud-ngfw-tutorial/README.md

 8. Select a deployment option.
 Both options deploy identical environments.
     * **[Option 1.
 Scripted Deployment](#scripted-deployment)**
         - All of the cloud resources required for the tutorial are deployed using a single script.
-        - Best for users who are familiar with Cloud Firewall Plus and want to quickly test use-cases.
+        - Best for users who are familiar with Cloud NGFW Enterprise and want to quickly test use-cases.
     * **[Option 2.
 Step-by-step Deployment](#step-by-step-deployment)**
         - Each cloud resource is deployed individually through `gcloud`.
-        - Best for users who are new to Cloud Firewall Plus or want control over which resources are deployed.
+        - Best for users who are new to Cloud NGFW Enterprise or want control over which resources are deployed.
 <br>